moorelabvanderbilt/moorelabwiki/package-sending.md

 * **Plastic sleeve for Fedex label**: a clear plastic sleeve a little larger than the Airbill.
 * **Dry ice label**: a white square sticker on a roll.
 If you're shipping dry ice, see below for more information.

-These forms are usually at the Fedex dropoff site.
+These forms are usually at one of the Fedex dropoff sites:

 * The most convenient one is just inside the main entrance to MCN.
 It's a large orange, purple, and white metal box, and is often half-buried in shipments waiting for pickup.
 Open the top door to find a bunch of slots where different Fedex forms are stored.